metamn/react/content/blog/design-systems/index.md

 The rest builds on freely available component libraries and tries to transform them into their own via heavy customizations.

-The end result we all know: similar looking websites all around the internet.
+The end result we all know: similar looking websites and apps all around the internet.

+If one goes further &mdash; and tries to roll out unique looking, yet consistent and scalable user interfaces for a progressive audience &mdash; hits the same obstacles as their predecessors.

+For Airbnb took several years and interations to come up with a solution which scales.

+Why design systems are hard?

+They try to introduce systematic approach to a domain previously dominated by human-driven, ad-hoc processes.

+## Before design systems

 ---